IgnacioNMiranda/notes-app/notes-web/README.md

 ## Description

-Backend application which allows to make CRUD operations using a 'Nota' entity, persisting data using [MongoDB](https://www.mongodb.com/).
+Frontend application which allows to visualize and interact with notes.

 ## Installation